 Meanwhile, in Karachi 'target killings' with apparent ethnic and sectarian and political linkages have been witnessed since February 2008 election and have escalated since.
 Karachi has witnessed intermittent violence during 2011.
-At least 1400 people have been killed in Karachi during this year in different incidents of targeted killings.
+At least 1,400 people have been killed in Karachi during this year in different incidents of targeted killings.
 According to certain estimates the economic cost of such violence is estimated between Rs.
 3 to 7 billion per day.
-The Karachi carnage is usually termed as a "turf war" between the PPPP, MQM and the ANP, the three major parties in the city The Supreme Court of Pakistan, which took a suo moto notice of Karachi killings in July and August, on October 06, 2011, said in its judgement Suo Moto Case No. 16 of 2011 that "violence in Karachi during the current year and in the past is not ethnic alone but it is also a turf war between different groups having economic, socio-politico interest to strengthen their position/aggrandizement, based on the phenomenon of tit for tat with political, moral and financial support or endorsement of the political parties, who are claiming their representation on behalf of public of Karachi including components and noncomponents of Provincial Government/Executive."
+The Karachi carnage is usually termed as a "turf war" between the PPPP, MQM and the ANP, the three major parties in the city.
+The Supreme Court of Pakistan, which took a suo moto notice of Karachi killings in July and August, on October 06, 2011, said in its judgement Suo Moto Case No. 16 of 2011 that "violence in Karachi during the current year and in the past is not ethnic alone but it is also a turf war between different groups having economic. socio-politico interest to strengthen their position/aggrandizement, based on the phenomenon of tit for tat with political, moral and financial support or endorsement of the political parties, who are claiming their representation on behalf of public of Karachi including components and non-components of Provincial Government/Executive."36

-Last 4 months have seen improvements in the law and order situation in Karachi after the Judicial intervention and deployment of Rangers.
+The last four months of 2011 saw improvements in the law and order situation in Karachi after the Judicial intervention and deployment of Rangers.